PPM Logo

 Falsification.
 Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the Research is not accurately represented in the Research Record.

 Investigation.
-An Investigation is the formal examination and evaluation of all relevant facts to determine, based upon a Preponderance of the Evidence, whether Research Misconduct has occurred, and, if so, its extent and consequences and the responsible person or persons.
+An Investigation is the formal development of a factual record and the examination of that record that meets the criteria and follows the Investigation procedures in Section III.D. of this Policy. and evaluation of all relevant facts to determine, based upon a Preponderance of the Evidence, whether Research Misconduct has occurred, and, if so, its extent and consequences and the responsible person or persons.

 Probable Cause.
-Probable cause is a reasonable belief based on evidence such that a person of ordinary caution or prudence would be led to believe and conscientiously entertain a strong suspicion that a violation may have occurred.
+Probable cause is a reasonable belief based on evidence such that would lead a person of ordinary caution or prudence to conscientiously entertain a strong suspicion that a violation may have occurred.

 Research.
-Research means a systematic investigation, including development, testing, evaluation, or publication to develop or contribute to generalizable knowledge.
-Activities that meet this definition constitute Research for purposes of this Policy, whether they are conducted or supported under a program that is considered Research for other purposes.
+Research means a systematic experiment, study, evaluation, demonstration, or survey designed to develop or contribute to general knowledge (basic research) or specific knowledge (applied research) by establishing, discovering, developing, elucidating, or confirming information or underlying mechanisms related to biological causes, functions, or effects, diseases, treatments, or related matters to be studied.
+Activities that meet this definition constitute Research for purposes of this Policy, whether they are conducted or supported under a program that is considered research for other purposes.
+Research can be funded or unfunded.

 Researcher.
 A Researcher is any person who is engaged in the design, conduct, review, or reporting of Research at or for UC San Diego.

 Research Integrity Officer (RIO).
-The RIO is responsible for assessing Allegations and determining when such Allegations warrant Inquiries, and overseeing Inquiries and Investigations.
-The Vice Chancellor for Research is the RIO for UC San Diego.
-General oversight of the Policy is the responsibility of the Vice Chancellor for Research.
+The RIO is responsible for administering the Policy and procedures for addressing allegations of Research Misconduct.
+At UC San Diego, the Vice Chancellor for Research and Innovation appoints the RIO.
+General oversight of the Policy is the responsibility of the Vice Chancellor for Research and Innovation.

 Research Misconduct.
-Research Misconduct is Fabrication, Falsification, or Plagiarism in proposing, performing, or reviewing Research, or in reporting Research results.
-Research Misconduct does not include disputes about authorship or attribution of credit, confidentiality, access to data, honest error or differences of opinion.
+Research Misconduct means Fabrication, Falsification, or Plagiarism in proposing, performing, or reviewing Research, or in reporting Research results.
+Research Misconduct does not include honest error or differences of opinion.

 Research Records.
-Research Records are the records of data or results that embody the facts resulting from scholarly inquiry, and include, but are not limited to, Research proposals, laboratory records, both physical and electronic, progress reports, abstracts, theses, oral presentations, internal reports, and journal articles.
+Research Records are the records of data or results that embody the facts resulting from scientific inquiry.
+Data or results may be in physical or electronic form.
+Examples of items, materials, or information that may be considered part of the Research Records include, but are not limited to: Research proposals, raw data, processed data, clinical research records, laboratory records, study records, laboratory notebooks, progress reports, manuscripts, abstracts, theses, records of oral presentations, online content, lab meeting reports, and journal articles.

 Respondent.
-A Respondent is a person against whom an Allegation is made.
-The respondent is required to cooperate with the conduct of an Inquiry and Investigation.
+A Respondent is the individual against whom an Allegation of Research Misconduct is directed or who is the subject of a Research Misconduct proceeding.
+The Respondent is required to cooperate with the conduct of an Inquiry and Investigation.

 RIO.
 See "Research Integrity Officer."